SoftBank RP562B Wi-Fi Mesh under the Microscope - A Security Analysis

 These endpoints include functions such as getAllKit to retrieve the list of all devices and their information, resetIPDevice to remotely reset a device, and addFirmwareUpgradeTask to remotely upgrade a device.

 As a proof of concept, we exploited the getAllKit endpoint, allowing us to receive information about all SoftBank Wi-Fi mesh Model RP562B users' devices.
+We also discovered that users of the Rakuten 5G Turbo model R2314M-JP are also affected by this leak as both devices were manufactured by Sercomm Corporation, writeup: (https://neroteam.com/blog/rakuten-5g-turbo-vulnerability).

 Recommendation Fixes / Remediation